perpetualthrill/as-one/server-setup/README.md

 This should leave you in the state where the wifi nat is running and will run automatically when rebooted.

-If wifi has been turned off somehow, `rfkill unblock wifi` may fix it.
+If wifi has been turned off somehow, `rfkill unblock all` may fix it.

 If there are unknown errors, `systemctl status create_ap.service` and `systemctl status hostapd.service` may be of use.